HamzaSekkat-AI/rsna-ich-multiwindow-xai/README.md

 The pipeline exports diagnostic plots at 300 dpi.
 For final journal production, regenerate or export selected figures at the journal-required resolution (for example, 1200 dpi for line art) without changing the underlying numerical results.

-## Citation

-Update `CITATION.cff` with the final GitHub URL, manuscript title, complete author list, DOI, and release DOI before publication.

-## License

-MIT License.
-Confirm that this license is compatible with your institution’s and coauthors’ requirements before public release.